launchdarkly/sdk-test-harness/docs/service_spec.md

 * `input` (string, required): A string that should be treated as JSON.

 The response body and response status are the same as for the `contextBuild` command.

+#### Comparison contexts for equality

+If `command` is `"contextComparison"`, the test service should construct two separate contexts using the definitions provided in the payload.
+These contexts should then be compared for equality.

+The test harness will only send this command if the test service has the `"context-comparison"` capability.

+The `contextComparison` property in the request body will be a JSON object with these properties:

+* `context1` (object): One of two contexts which should be constructed and compared.
+  * `single` (object, optional): If present, this is a JSON object with properties for a single-kind context.
+The test service should pass these values to the corresponding builder methods if they are present.
+    * `kind` (string, optional): Even though a context always has a kind, this is optional because the builder should use `"user"` as a default.
+    * `key` (string, required)
+    * `properties` (array, optional): If present, this contains an array of context property definitions.
+If the SDK has a builder for a context, these should be applied in the order sent.
+Each property definition contains a name and value field.
+    * `privateAttributes` (array, optional): if present, this contains an array of private attribute definitions.
+Each attribute has a `literal` field to designate how the `value` property should be interpreted.
+  * `multi` (array, optional): If present, this is an array of objects in the same format as shown for `single` above, for a multi-kind context.
+Only one of `single` or `multi` will be present.
+* `context2` (object): The second of two contexts which should be constructed and compared.
+Structure is identical to `context1`.

+The response should be a JSON object with these properties:

+* `equals` (boolean): True if the contexts are equal; false otherwise.

 #### Get big segment store status